-Some people like some extra spicy on their Banh Mi, you can always add a tad of Thai peppers, but the chicken already got a tad of heat, and the mayonnaise used should be a Sriracha Mayonnaise or mildly spiced mayonnaise.
-If you want to make your own, check this recipe from The recipe critic here or buy it in any Asian Store or Online.
-If it’s for the kids, I personally use normal mayo for the sensible palates, younger ones.
+Some people like some extra spicy on their Banh Mi.
+You can always add a tad of Thai peppers, but the chicken already got a bit of heat, and the mayonnaise used should be a Sriracha Mayonnaise or mildly spiced mayonnaise.
+If you want to make your own, check this recipe from The Recipe Critic here or buy it in any Asian Store or Online.
+If it’s for the kids, I use regular mayo for the younger sensible palates.

 The Fish Sauce Matters

 Yes!
 This little detail matters!
-Although, if you already have some in the pantry no need to get a new bottle, but if you don’t!
-I highly recommend the Vietnamese-type Nuoc Mam, which is made solely with actual fish, salt and water and nothing else.
-Other types can contain glutamates, preservatives, enhancers or sometimes not even contain fish but squid.
+Although, if you already have some in the pantry, there is no need to get a new bottle, but if you don’t!
+I highly recommend the Vietnamese-type Nuoc Mam, made solely with actual fish, salt and water and nothing else.
+Other types can contain glutamates, preservatives, enhancers or sometimes not even include fish but squid.
 The flavour is distinct from country to country and goes a long way for this little detail, so if you cook Vietnamese, try to get your hands on the Vietnamese version!

-At first, people are always slightly put-off by its name: fish sauce.
-But don’t fear it; it won’t taste like old fish; it’s basically the ‘soy sauce’ of Vietnamese.
+At first, people are always slightly put off by its name: fish sauce.
+But don’t fear it; it won’t taste like old fish; it’s the ‘soy sauce’ of Vietnamese.
 In other words, their salt in a bottle.
 Omnipresent in Vietnamese cuisine, I believe it’s the magic ingredient of Vietnam!

 Other Summer Dishes